-This is the third installment in a three-part series that explores actionable approaches virtual classroom facilitators can use to improve learner engagement through purposeful facilitation.
+This is the third installment in a series that explores actionable approaches virtual classroom facilitators can use to improve learner engagement through purposeful facilitation.

 We often frame corporate training as a compulsory process: complete these requirements and move on to the next task.
 It's a reinforcement of a "Push" learning culture that is content-centric, and not a personal experience.